minyez/minyez.github.io.hexo_old/source/_posts/2019-01-06-panflute_practice.md

                 doc.ignore = True
                 return []
         else:
-            # inside the tag/people, check if end the tag/people.
+            # inside the tag/people, check if the tag/people string ends.
             # Found right parenthese at the end, return the whole string
             if re.fullmatch("[^#@][\w,-]+\)", _text):
                 doc.ignore = False